Billy Bell – Banjoist & Jazz Guitarist

 ? – 1997

-Billy was a versatile musician, being able to play banjo, guitar, tuba and bass.
-It is as a guitar player he is best remembered, though if the Rust and Forbes “British Dance Band” discography is to be believed, he made a huge number of record both as a double bass and tuba player.
-Here’s a quick rundown of his likely dance band recording career:
+Billy Bell was a versatile Musician, being able to play Banjo, Guitar, Tuba & Bass.
+It is as a Guitar player he is best remembered, though if the Rust & Forbes “British Dance Band” discography is to be believed, he made a huge number of recordings both as a Double bass & Tuba player.
+Here’s a quick rundown of his likely dance band recording career:-

-Billy Bell, Bert Weedon, Steve Gauna, Jack Llewellyn, Joe Fenton, George Elliott along with Judd Proctor on Guitar and Bassist Joe Mudelle were all in the Big Ben Banjo Band inspired by Bandleader Norrie Paramor for easy listing and commercial success beyond his wildest dreams.
+Billy Bell, Bert Weedon, Steve Gauna, Jack Llewellyn, Joe Fenton, George Elliott along with Judd Proctor on Guitar and Bassist Joe Mudelle were all in the Big Ben Banjo Band inspired by Bandleader Norrie Paramor for easy listing & commercial success beyond his wildest dreams.
 Formed during the height of their popularity, from 1954 to 1958 by Columbia A & R man Norrie Paramor and were purely intended as a recording unit.
-Basically they were a Dixieland-style outfit with banjos predominant.
-Norrie had the pick of the top session musicians, and his original line up included George Chisholm on trombone, Tommy McQuater (trumpet) and Bert Weedon (guitar).
+Basically, they were a Dixieland-style outfit with Banjos predominant.
+Norrie had the pick of the top Session Musicians, and his original Line up included George Chisholm on trombone, Tommy McQuater (trumpet) & Bert Weedon (Guitar).
 They continued to record prolifically, right through into the 1970s.
-Nice little Earner
+Nice little Earner!

 Norrie Paramor and the Big Ben Banjo Band